-Some research suggests that vitamin E protects the skin from free radicals, which are harmful molecules that damage cells in the body and contribute to disease, and the effects of sunlight.
+Some research suggests that vitamin E protects the skin from the effects of sunlight and from free radicals, which are harmful molecules that damage cells in the body and contribute to disease.

 Before using safflower oil on the skin, perform a patch test.
 Rub a drop of the oil into the arm and wait for 24 hours.
 If no reaction develops, it is probably safe to use.

 Not all oils are safe to use for frying.
 This is because overheating delicate oils can create free radicals.

 High-oleic safflower oil is safe to cook with at high temperatures.
 In fact, this monounsaturated oil has a higher smoke point than many other oils, including: